fschutt/azul-gui-guide/docs/Getting Started.md

 (except for the root node, which has the window itself as the parent).
 Internally, it uses an arena to allocate the nodes.

-Each node has to has a type. `NodeType`s are the foundation, the building blocks of azul, from which all other widget can be built via composition:
+Each node has to has a type. `NodeType`s are the foundation, the building blocks of Azul, from which all other widget can be built via composition:

 ```rust